If you are unable to get to a polling station on election day you can register in advance for a postal vote.

 You can apply for a postal vote at any time.
 The deadline for returning forms is 5pm 11 working days before polling day.

-Returning your registration form
+Returning your application form

 The Elections Unit

 Ashfield District Council